alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 ## Selecting a property

-After signing in, you may see more than one item listed.

 In GA4, a single website or app is called a **property**.

 Use the property selector in the top navigation (to the left of the search bar) to choose the correct property before starting any analysis.